acnazarejr/fdet/README.md

 # FDet - Deep Learning Face Detector

-The `fdet` is an easy to use face detection library based on on Deep Learning algorithms and implemented in PyTorch.
+The `fdet` is an easy to use face detection module based on MTCNN and RetinaFace algorithms.